tue-robotics/tue_robocup/challenge_final/README.md

 2. Story

 ```
-Robot drives arbitrarily and detect humans, says hi --> detect waving person
+[Rein] Robot drives arbitrarily and detect humans, says hi --> detect waving person
-Goes to waving victim, interact with it
+[Josja] Goes to waving victim, interact with it
-Robot calls neighbor for help using telegram
+[Arpit] Robot calls neighbor for help
-Robot navigates to the door and guides neighbor to victim
+[Lars, Lotte, Rodrigo] Robot navigates to the door and guides neighbor to victim
-Outro
+[Lotte] Outro
 ```

 3. Outro